Computational Technologies for Fashion Recommendation: A Survey: Complementary Fashion Recommendation

 \subsection{Summary}

-Complementary fashion recommendation has experienced great development in the past few years and turned into one of the basic tasks in the computational fashion area now.
-The key problem in complementary recommendation is modeling the compatibility between fashion items.
-The task has been formulated in different ways and addressed with methods based on different types of techniques, such as metric learning, topic models, graph models, decision trees, and so on.
-After years of development along with advanced computational technologies, complementary fashion recommendation can be now achieved with better precision with state-of-the-art methods.
+CFR has experienced great development in the past few years and turned into one of the basic tasks in the computational fashion area.
+The key problem in CFR is modeling the compatibility between fashion items, which has been formulated in different ways and addressed with methods based on different types of techniques, such as metric learning, topic models, graph models, decision trees, and so on.
+After years of development along with advanced computational technologies, the performance of CFR methods have been generally improved.

 However, most of the existing methods of compatibility modeling are completely data-driven and try to fit the fashion-matching data to explore the implicit compatibility patterns.
 Even though data-driven solutions provide new perspectives in fashion compatibility evaluation besides the traditional human-centered ways of evaluation, they are heavily dependent on the data, which might result in biased or bad results.
 For example, currently, the most commonly applied datasets are Amazon and Polyvore.
 For the Amazon dataset, we have mentioned in Section~\ref{subsec:compatibility_definition} that the definition of compatibility is not appropriate for the fashion domain.
 Based on this dataset, models can only learn to predict items that would get clicked or bought together, not get matched together.
 The other group of datasets, \textit{i.e.}, the Polyvore datasets, contains outfits generated by different online users, which are therefore not necessarily highly compatible as assumed.
-Under this circumstance, purely data-driven models can hardly explore good compatible patterns and make good complementary fashion recommendations.
+Under this circumstance, purely data-driven models can hardly explore good compatible patterns and make good recommendations.